yanyanwinston/SECDataExtractor_v3/docs/developer-guide.md

 - `docs/` – long-form documentation (this file, architecture, user guide, CLI)
 - `downloads/`, `output/`, `temp/` – working directories created by CLIs

+## Onboarding checklist
+- Read `docs/inline-viewer-pipeline.md` to understand how Arelle emits `ixbrl-viewer.htm`, how we prioritise MetaLinks sources, and where to inspect temp artifacts during triage.

 ## Coding conventions
 - Follow PEP 8 with four-space indentation, descriptive names, and rich type hints.
 - Dataclasses and enums use PascalCase; everything else sticks to snake_case.